 Appointments of Members and Administration of the Order

-Members are appointed to the Order by The Queen, on the Prime Minister’s advice.
+Members are appointed to the Order by The King, on the Prime Minister’s advice.

 The Order is administered by a Secretary and Registrar, who is the Clerk of the Executive Council.